joeyhage/homebridge-alexa-smarthome/README.md

   <summary>Alexa login errors or <code>Failed to initialize connection to Alexa.`</code></summary>
   <ol>
     <li>Please ensure you have the Alexa app installed on your device (iPhone, iPad, etc).</li>
-    <li>Enable Two-factor authentication (2FA).
-The instructions to enable 2FA can be found on Amazon's website.</li>
+    <li>Please download an authenticator app such as AWS Virtual MFA, Google Authenticator, Microsoft Authenticator and follow the instructions to enable two step verification on Amazon's website.
+SMS two-step verification does not work with this plugin.</li>
     <li>Repeat <a href="#initial-configuration">initial configuration</a> steps again.</li>
     <li>Delete the <code>persist/.homebridge-alexa-smarthome</code> file in your homebridge installation directory and then restart Homebridge.</li>
     <li>Try an incognito window with Javascript disabled. <a href="https://github.com/Apollon77/ioBroker.alexa2#problems-with-cookie-determination-via-e-mailpassword">Detailed instructions</a></li>